NHMDenmark/DaSSCo-Digitization/.github/ISSUE_TEMPLATE/new-issue-template.md

 ---

+How to create a new issue for the Issues log:

 Title:
-Short, precises title for your issue

-Issue:
+pick a short, precise title for your issue.
+It should be easily searchable and not too vague.
+EXAMPLE: "Can't enter new subspecies into DigiApp"
+NOT GOOD: "DigiApp Bug"

+Description:
-Detailed description of your issue, including screenshots etc.
+Write a detailed description of your issue, including screenshots etc.
+Remember to also include things like the DigiApp version number or other relevant technical information.

+When you're done, click "create" to save the issue to the Issues log :)